dineshu07/mongodb-authentication-steps/README.md

 # mongodb authentication Steps
-shows step by step to create users in mongodb and enable authentication please check above steps.txt file for more information
+Shows step by step to create users in mongodb and enable authentication.
+Please check steps.txt file for more information.